Clubs and Student organizations

 Welcome to the Cal Poly Mobile App Development Club!
 We are dedicated to working with students to build mobile apps for various platforms and learn about real-world experience from professionals in the industry.

-The White Hat is the cyber security and hacking club at Cal Poly, San Luis Obispo.
+CP Security Education Club (formerly known as White Hat) is the cyber security and hacking club at Cal Poly, San Luis Obispo.
 Our mission is to provide the tools, knowledge, skills and resources to make the internet a safer place by protecting personal computers, private data and information systems.

 The mission of Color Coded is to support the academic and professional success of underrepresented minority groups in tech, with an emphasis on supporting students who identify as Black, Latinx, and/or Native American at the California Polytechnic State University.